ChrstphrHll/npc_gen/students/Lilia Agrippa.md

 ---
 ### Description
 - 3rd year Tiefling Barbarian in Fiesn
-- wavy lighter blonde hair that's a tousled bed head, Gray eyes, and Purple skin
+- shoulder length straight strawberry blond hair that's well kept, Gray eyes, and Purple skin
 - Is Efficient and Lackadaisical, and has Appreciation as their ideal

 ### Organizations